freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-ferris-wheel/part-022.md

 # --description--

+With your `.wheel` selector, you created four different properties to control the animation.
+For your `.cabin` selector, you can use the `animation` property to set these all at once.

 Set the `animation` property of the `.cabin` rule to `cabins 10s linear infinite`.

-TODO: More explain
+This will set the `animation-name`, `animation-duration`, `animation-timing-function`, and `animation-iteration-count` properties in that order.

 # --hints--